-The Tarnished Plant-Bug
+The Tarnished Plant-bug

 Unlike the four-lined leaf-bug, the tarnished plant-bug produces four or five generations a year, and passes the winter under rubbish.
 This species is found everywhere in Michigan, where it injures all sorts of field crops and where it is one cause of "stop-back" or "bastard-top" in nursery stock.
+Partial control may be obtained by means of contact sprays of pyrethrum and probably also by the use of pyrethrum dusts.